CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \section{System Evaluation}

-To systematically evaluate the practical utility of CommentScope in supporting a long-text reading, we designed and conducted a formal user study.
-This study aimed to compare our system with a traditional reading interface that lists comments linearly at the end of the text, using both quantitative and qualitative measures.
-Our primary goal was to assess the system's performance in enhancing reading efficiency, deepening information comprehension, and improving subjective user satisfaction.
+To systematically evaluate the practical utility of comment embedding in supporting a long-text reading, we designed and conducted a formal user study.
+This study aimed to compare three embedding designs within CommentScope (Click-to-Show, Sentence-End, and Between-Line) against a traditional reading interface that lists comments linearly at the end of the text, using both quantitative and qualitative measures.
+Our primary goal was to assess the performance of different embedding strategies in enhancing reading efficiency, deepening information comprehension, and improving subjective user satisfaction.